ahoward/senv/README.md

 * *and a million other reasons not to store unencrypted environment variables*
 * https://lmgtfy.app/#gsc.tab=0&gsc.q=malicious%20packages%20env

-solutions to this problem exist, i authored the original solution for the ruby programming language:
+solutions to this problem exist, indeed, i authored the original solution for the ruby programming language:

 * https://github.com/ahoward/sekrets